H-1B Work Visa

 H-1B visa is designed for workers in specialty occupations, and it is the most common work visa for foreign workers.
-There are new H-1B applications are subject to an annual numerical "cap" (limit) of 65,000 visas each fiscal year.
+There are new H-1B applications are subject to an annual numerical "cap" (limit) of 85,000 visas each fiscal year.
+In an H-1B petition, it is required that the position is a specialty occupation that require theoretical or technical expertise.

 Specialty occupation requires theoretical and practical application of highly specialized knowledge, and to qualify the job must meet one of the following criteria: